 Brief basic understanding of microbes

-The microbes we're gathering are usually beneficial bacteria & fungi.
+The microbes we're gathering are usually beneficial bacteria & fungi–not the bad guys.
 Some good EM that people have been using are:

 - Saccharomyces: found in beer yeast, bread yeast

 - Lactobacillus: found in milk, yogurt, drinking yogurt

 - Streptomyces: a fungi

 These good guys are usually lactic acid bacteria, photosynthetic bacteria, yeast & other anaerobic and aerobic ones.
 They size about 4 micrometers & are much bigger than disease-causing microbes which are about 1.5 micrometers.